suche-rozmowy/scooter-demo-spec/README.md

-# kn-demos-spec
+# Scooter demo specification

-Specification for demo apps that can be used to showcase Knative functionalities
+Specification for demo apps that can be used to showcase modern cloud native microserives.